 Subsidiaries are all legal entities over which the Company has the power to govern the financial and operating policies generally accompanying a shareholding of more than one-half of the voting rights.
 The existence and effect of potential voting rights that are currently exercisable or convertible are considered when assessing whether the Company controls another Company.
-The cost of acquisition is measured at fair value of the assets given, equity instruments issued and liabilities incurred or assumed at the date of exchange, plus costs directly attributable to the acquisition.
+The cost of acquisition is measured at fair value of the assets given.
 The investments in subsidiaries are recorded at cost less any eventual impairment.